irlgaming/jsondb-public/faq.md

 I've done a bit of performance testing on JSONDB and the number of queries per second you'll be able to squeeze out of it is a function of the complexity of your query expressions, the sorting algorithm used and (most importantly) the size of the collection you're working with.
 Using collections of less than 300 objects I've observed the module perform up to 500 moderately complex queries employing various sorts in under a second (around 0.7 seconds).
 The larger the collection the slower the query; I've tested with collections containing up to 1000 records and the system still performs adequately on my 3Gs test device (the same test taking between 1.2 and 1.7 seconds).

 If your application requires more performance than that then I'd be very interested in finding out about what you're working on ;-)

+## Does JSONDB support indexes?

+Yup, JSONDB supports B-tree style indexes.
+This subject is explained at length in the JSONDBIndex.md document.

 ## How is data stored in JSONDB?